Tony Iommi is in touch with Ozzy Osbourne "every day" during lockdown

 Osbourne and Iommi last performed live together during Black Sabbath’s final show back in 2017.
 The group bowed out with a 16-song set at Birmingham’s Genting Arena.

-Earlier this year, Osbourne praised Iommi as “the greatest” guitarist – but revealed how “intimidates the fuck out of [him] — and he knows it”.
+Earlier this year, Osbourne praised Iommi as “the greatest” guitarist – but revealed how he “intimidates the fuck out of [him] — and he knows it”.

 “People will say to me, ‘Why did you always sing on the side of the stage?’
 I don’t fucking know.
 I don’t know,” he said.
 “It’s just fear, I suppose.
 ‘Cause Tony, he’s one of the few people who could walk into this room right now and I would fucking feel intimidated.”